- Christine Turns Hobby Into Profitable Online Business

 ClickXchange will enable you to build your own affiliate program paying per-click, per-lead, per-sale, or per-impression.
 ClickXchange has over 150,000 affiliates in its network, and all advertiser accounts include a customized affiliate sign-up process that merges into your site.

-DoubleClick Direct advertising network works with direct marketers on per-lead and per-sale advertising solutions.
+DoubleClick advertising network, now owned by Google, works with direct marketers on per-lead and per-sale advertising solutions.
 It's also a useful resource for online advertising information.

 I want to do it myself: QuickPayPro

 QuickPayPro is an advanced shopping cart system with affiliate tracking built in.
 It is a hosted solution with a MySQL back end.
 It is completely automated, freeing up your valuable time and resources that can be better spent marketing your products, rather than wasted doing paper work.

 The program automatically accepts new affiliate sign ups, and provides detailed and useful stats, including click throughs, conversion rates, expenses, profit and more, for both you, and your affiliates.
 Referrals are tracked reliably, using both cookies and IP address association.

 The system also allows you add unlimited products to your catalog, and both you and your affiliates can link to specific products and track the effectiveness of those links.